Advertising COVID-19 rapid antigen point-of-care tests and self-tests (home use tests)

-- include a claim that the therapeutic goods are diagnostic (i.e. rather than for screening purposes)
+- include a claim that the therapeutic goods are diagnostic (rather than to detect possible infection with COVID-19)

-- state or infer that PCR (or other laboratory) testing for COVID-19 infection is not needed
+- state or infer that PCR (or other laboratory) testing for COVID-19 infection will never be required

 - state that the goods are capable of early detection